 The sauce is a riff off of a classic lemon butter sauce, but with the addition of the salty, fruity complexity of capers and the anise flavor of tarragon.
 If you can't find capers (or just don't feel like shopping) you substitute chopped anchovies or olives for a different but equally as delicious outcome.
 I highly recommend giving tarragon a try because it has a very unique flavor that goes well with fish, but parsley, thyme, or basil would all work well too.

 Serve with some roasted root vegetables or an arugula salad and plenty of crusty bread to dip in the sauce.

 - 1 lb cod, (or other firm whitefish, cut into 2-4 fillets)

 - 1 clove garlic, (minced)

 - salt and pepper

 - Sprinkle cod fillets with salt and pepper.

-- Heat 1 tbsp of butter in a skillet to medium-high heat and then add the cod fillets and cook on each side for 4-5 minutes or until cooked through.
+- Heat 1 tablespoon of butter in a skillet to medium-high heat and then add the cod fillets and cook on each side for 4-5 minutes or until cooked through.